rolodato/dotenv-safe/README.markdown

 example file, so it will work correctly if environment variables are missing in the `.env` but provided through other means such as a shell script.

-You can use `.env.example`, `.env.sample` or provide a different filename:
+You can use `.env.example` or provide a different filename:

 ```js
 require('dotenv-safe').load({sample: './.my-env-sample-filename'});